komejo/d8-theming-guide/README.md

 - [Drupal 8 does not support browsers that do not support SVG](https://www.drupal.org/node/2298227) Drupal 8 uses SVG in place of PNG to provide resolution independent icons in the admin UI.
 No effort is made to cater for browsers that do not support SVG.
 This includes IE8 and below and Android Browser 2.3 and below.

+- Due to the fact that these older browsers are no longer supported, the css in Drupal core is able to more a big step forward.
+Instead of adding classes like odd, even, first and last; we are now able to use pseudo selectors.
+[Most first/last/odd/even classes removed in favor of CSS3 pseudo selectors](https://www.drupal.org/node/2178215)

 - [An new, empty core theme](https://www.drupal.org/node/2289511)
 Read more on *classy*, a new core theme below.